Tasmanian Devil Facial Tumour Disease - FAQs

 7. If Devil Facial Tumour Disease is a form of cancer, how can it be contagious?

-Researchers at the Menzies Research Institute, led by A/Prof Greg Woods, confirmed that blood sample analysis shows that Tasmanian devils have a fully functional immune system.)
+Researchers at the Menzies Research Institute, led by Associate Professor Greg Woods, confirmed that blood sample analysis shows that Tasmanian devils have a fully functional immune system.

-The devil-to-devil transmission suggests that this cancer is similar to a transplant - but rather than a transplant of a life-saving organ, such as a heart or kidney, the transplant is a life-threatening cancer.
+The devil-to-devil transmission suggests that this cancer is similar to a transplant - but rather than a transplant of a life-saving organ, the transplant is a life-threatening cancer.

 8. If there are still thousands of Tasmanian devils left in the wild, then how can they be classified as ‘endangered’?

-There has been a decline across Tasmania of more than 80% in average sightings per spotlighting survey since DFTD emerged.
-In the north-east region, where signs of the disease were fi rst reported, there has been a 95% decline (approximately) of average sightings.
+There has been a decline across Tasmania of more than 80 per cent in average sightings per spotlighting survey since DFTD emerged.
+In the north-east region, where signs of the disease were first reported, there has been a 95 per cent decline (approximately) of average sightings.